zew/go-questionnaire/README.md

 ## Possible enhancements

+* Either the login URL must be shortened, or an URL shortener service must be integrated

-* Adding a `Docker` script?
+* Improving the `Docker` script
- It would mostly contain the instructions of `linux-instructions.md`.
+ It should contain the equivalent of `linux-instructions.md`.

 * Migrate file storage to GoCloud library and make
 deployable on Google Appengine or AWS without EBS (elastic block devices)?
 To be implemented into the load/save() methods of ConfigT, LoginsT and QuestionnaireT.

-## About Go-App-Tpl
+## About go-app-tpl

-* Go-Questionnaire is based on Go-App-Tpl
+* Go-Questionnaire is based on go-app-tpl

-* Go-App-Tpl is a number of packages for building go web applications.
+* go-app-tpl is a number of packages for building go web applications.

 It features